 REI has a legendary and immersive in-store experience.
 Diehard fans refer to it as "like being a kid in a candy shop.”
 But when it comes to REI's mobile app, the experience falls flat.
-Customers are greeted with a generic, browse-and-buy interface that does not reflect the close-knit REI community.
+Customers are greeted with a generic, browse-and-buy interface that does not reflect the aspirational and close-knit REI community.

 Our team developed a new "basecamp" structure for the app, which aims to create a holistic shopping experience, placing customer discovery and support at the forefront.
 To achieve this, we personalized the home screen and added functionality focused on trip inspiration, planning support, and online learning.

 My team collaborated to develop the early concept, strategy, and designs.
-Afterwards, I refined and iterated on the idea independently.
+Afterward, I refined and iterated on the idea independently.
 My role spanned all aspects of the design process, including research, strategy, interaction design, and visual design.

 In 2021, remaining successful in the retail space means providing valuable brand touch points beyond brick-and-mortar locations.
 REI is an established name in a competitive (and during the COVID-19 pandemic, struggling) category.
 Like many retailers, they have not yet been able to translate their brand value to the mobile marketplace.